Ilia-Kosenkov/advent-of-code-2022/README.md

 ### How to run it?

-Get your input puzzle into, e.g. a file named `input.txt`, and send it to the `stdin` of the binary.
+Get your input puzzle into, e.g., a file named `input.txt` and send it to the `stdin` of the binary.
 When using `pwsh`, it can be done like this

 ```pwsh
 cat input.txt | cargo run